 - Do we have the impression you want to work for us, specifically, and not just any another company?

-We'll normally send a response within 2-3 days after receiving an application.
+You can expect a response within 2-3 days of submitting your application.

 Step 2: The Screening Call

 You seem to fit on paper.
-Great.
-Next we arrange a short call with you (around 15 minutes) to chat about yourself, the role, and K15t.
+Great!
+Next, you'll be invited to a short, informal call (around 20-30 minutes) to chat about yourself, the role, and K15t.

-The call is to find out if you’d be a good fit for the role and most importantly, if you’re a good fit for K15t.
-Don’t get it wrong; we’re not looking for a culture fit.
+This call is to find out if you’d be a good fit for the role and most importantly, if you’re a good fit for K15t.
+Don’t get us wrong; we’re not just looking for a culture fit.
 More a value fit.
 We want a diverse team with members that challenge the status quo and are aligned with our goals and values.